 Reduced mobility should never get in the way of hard-earned R&R on Florida's shores.
 That's why stacks of condos and multi-story villas in these parts boast their very own internal elevator.
 So, panoramic balconies overlooking the dunes and primary suites with ocean views are on the menu for all visitors.

 What part of St George Island should I visit?

 With all those miles of shoreline and oodles of sloshing wetland parks and resort areas to get through on St George Island, you might want to consult the pointers below on the most tempting neighborhoods before you get a-booking…

-Spread over the western end of St George, the perfectly planned Plantation resort is a patchwork of raised boardwalk trails and pristine dune landscapes.
+Spread over the western end of St George, the perfectly planned resort is a patchwork of raised boardwalk trails and pristine dune landscapes.
 You can keep a lookout for ospreys and slow-coach turtles as you hop from your home to the shoreline – wildlife is everywhere.
-And talking of your home, the stays around Plantation tend to be concealed by palm rows and gardens, hiding curvy swimming pools and lofted porches with outdoor seating.
+And talking of your home, the stays tend to be concealed by palm rows and gardens, hiding curvy swimming pools and lofted porches with outdoor seating.

 Go east to St George Island State Park

 Nature lovers might want to break out to the eastern edge of the barrier isle, where the eponymous St George Island State Park ranges from pine-studded swamps on Apalachicola Bay to cinnamon sands on the Gulf of Mexico.
 There are multi-story buildings that can sleep up to 12 to choose from there, often with balconies where you can do a bit of birding or clink sunset cocktails all together.

 As soon as you cross over the Island Drive causeway to St George, there are rentals that cluster around the base of the beautiful St George Island Lighthouse.
 This tends to be the liveliest quarter of the barrier, with surf-turf kitchens, forever-smiling local folk to meet and chat to, and little art workshops that have collections inspired by the ocean.